 During the Jurassic and Cretaceous Periods between about 200 and 65 million years ago, Oxfordshire lay under a relatively shallow and warm sea full of coral growth and other animal life.
 Sea levels rose and fell during this time and about 110 million years ago the area was flooded with sandy sediments known as Greensand.
 The deep sedimentary deposits of limestone, sands and gravels left behind as the continent rose and drifted northwards are highly sort after by the building, construction, landscaping, decorative and leisure markets.
 The deposits around Faringdon are untypically thick with approximately 20 metres of sponge gravels overlain by 30 metres of coarse sand.

 Quarries to extract these materials have been and still are plentiful in the area, particularly between Faringdon and Stanford-in-the-Vale to the south-east.
 There are a number of small ancient quarry sites, now absorbed within the expanding town as it grows towards the new bypass; such as the ‘Old Clay Pit’ that is now a fish pond in Faringdon Country Park, shown here on a section of a map from 1910 and in the photo.
 Click on the map to enlarge it.

-There were also two ‘Gravel Pits’ in the area just beyond where the school is now up Fernham Road.
-They were freely used by the residents of the town as a land-fill site since the 1930s.
+There were also two ‘Gravel Pits’ in the area just beyond where the secondary school is now up Fernham Road.
+They had been freely used by the residents of the town as a land-fill site since the 1930s.
 The area was left derelict for many years and eventually built over around 2010 to become the Fernham Gate housing development, with some houses actually in the steep-sided hole of one of the the pits that had not been filled in.
 Another up Sandhill Lane called ‘Faringdon Pit’ was still in use until recently by Rogers Concrete Ltd (more below).
 A small ‘Gravel Pit’ off Coxwell Road has now disappeared under the Coleshill Drive housing estate.
-Further to the north, there is an ‘Old Sand Pit’ before the bypass on the Stanford Road and off map to the north is an ‘Old Quarry’ on the London Road opposite Sudbury House.
+Further to the north off the Stanford Road, there was an ‘Old Sand Pit’ now the Faringdon Sports Park.
+Off map to the north is an ‘Old Quarry’ on the London Road opposite Sudbury House.